The following list outlines the staff research interests and project offerings for prospective Honours and Masters students in 2020.

 A/Prof Simon Batterbury

-Simon has a background in physical and human geography and works on interdisciplinary environmental and development problems.
+Simon has a background in geography and environmental studies and works on interdisciplinary environmental and development problems.
 He is interested in a broad array of projects in environmental politics, rural development and political ecology and is happy to devise projects in conjunction with prospective students.
-For more information, go to his web page http://www.simonbatterbury.net
+Current research in 2019-20 is on community bike workshops in Europe and Australia.
+For more information, go to his web page of past student projects.